Julian Nott: Biography

 After leaving the National Film and Television School, Nott worked for some years as a documentary film-maker, making films for Channel 4 and other broadcasters until he gradually switched to a career in television and film composing.

 His credits include many dramas for BBC such as the popular Lark Rise to Candleford and ITV's The Vice.

 Nott has also directed and written one feature film of his own, a 2001 comedy entitled Weak at Denise.

 In 2006, he won an Annie Award for his score on Wallace & Gromit: The Curse of the Were-Rabbit and an Ivor Novello Award in 2009 for the Wallace and Gromit film A Matter of Loaf and Death.
 As a producer, he received a BAFTA nomination for the short film "Chicken" in 1990.

-Nott is a director of the Performing Right Society and the Mechanical Copyright Protection Society.
+Nott is a director of the Performing Right Society and the Mechanical-Copyright Protection Society.

-He is the son of Sir John Nott, the British Secretary of State for Defence during the Falklands War.